jp1884/techvolution-vegas-baby/on-directing-film-editing.md

 6. The pig bites the buyer.
 7. John walking down the road again with the unsold troublemaker pig.

-Continuing to filter student shot suggestions, the class settles on another man on the road.
-This one fixing his car.
+Continuing to filter student shot suggestions, the class settles on John coming across another man on the road.
+This one is fixing his car.
 After seeing the new potential buyer, John wipes the pigs face and puts a hankerchief around it.
-Mamet says this is good because it uses a prop to show what the protagonist wants; to capitalize on his luck and this time sell his pig.
+Mamet says this is good because it uses a prop to show what the protagonist wants; to capitalize on his luck and sell his pig.

 To help his chances even more, John helps the prospective buyer fix his broken cart.
 Afterwards, the two gentleman talk, the buyer picks up the pig, and puts it into his cart.
 As the buyer reaches for his wallet, the pig's face turns nasty, and then... we see John walking down the road with his troublemaker pig.

-Happy with the work they've done so far, Mamet updates the throughline to be _"once there was a farmer who tried everything he could to sell a dangerous pig_".
+Happy with the work they've done so far, Mamet updates the throughline to be _once there was a farmer who tried everything he could to sell a dangerous pig_.

-The class discusses what comes next.
-They decides on lots of walking.
+The class then discusses what should come next.
+They decide on lots of walking.
 This helps emphasize John's punishment for not selling his pig.
-Farmer John ends up arriving at the slaughterhouse with a large pig pen.
-But it's night time.
+Farmer John ends up arriving at the slaughterhouse with a large pig pen, only arrving past nightfall.

 The beat at the slaughterhouse becomes _end of a weary quest_.
 The entrance is locked, and the farmer only sees a small office light on.
 Mamet again rejects ideas of putting up "slaughterhouse signs", because all that's important is John wanted to get here and there's a pig pen.
 A good story reveals logical events and doesn't explain them.

 Mamet is excited when a student suggests John should tie up the pig and go for a drink.
-When John's at the bar, the man with the broken cart walks in, the guy John's pig bite.
-He starts a fight with farmer John.
+And when John's at the bar, the man with the broken cart and pig bite-mark walks in and immediately starts a fight with John.
 Mamet loves the idea because it could happen, so it's both logical and surprising.
-It gets even better when the pig breaks free and runs to fight side by side with farmer John!
+It gets even better when the pig breaks free and runs to fight side by side with John!

 For the next beat, Mamet tells the students to stay away from adding more fights.
-It's too easy to repeat beats.
+It's too easy to repeat good beats.
 Besides, the throughline is about getting rid of a dangerous pig, not fighting people.
-It was a great idea, don't diminish it by repeating it.
+It was a great idea, don't diminish it by repeating it he says.

 Mamet then explains stories are a series of problem solving attempts.
 The first are the easiet, and as they fail, the protagonist tries harder and harder solutions to solve his problem.
-With this in mind Mamet adds a scene after the pig bites the John's daughter.
-He says a logical person would have tried setting the pig free in the woods; which John tries.
-The troublemaker pig makes his way back, forcing John to try and sell it.
+With this in mind Mamet adds a scene after the pig bites John's daughter.
+He says a logical person would have tried setting the pig free in the woods.
+John tried that first, but the troublemaker pig made his way back, forcing John to try and sell it.

-To wrap things up Mamet finishes the _Pig-The Movie_ like this.
+To wrap the lectur up Mamet finishes the _Pig-The Movie_ like this.

 John was sleeping at the slaughterhouse, and he wakes up and his pig is gone.
-John is hurt, because now the pig isn't just a pig, but a friend who stood up for him.
+John is angry, because now the pig isn't just a pig, but a friend who stood up for him.
 The slaughterhouse owner says he took the pig because he thought John was a drunk who stole it, and thus dismisses John's demand for the pig to be returned.
-John fights the slaughterhouse owned to get his buddy back.
+John fights the slaughterhouse owner to get his buddy back.
 The next scene is a bloodied John walking back down the road with his pig.

-Then the pig stops, and looks back at the slaughterhouse, and won't look away.
+Then the pig stops, and looks back at the slaughterhouse and won't look away.

 The next shot is John at the slaughterhouse paying the bruised owner money.
 John then goes inside a pen and takes out a new pig.